ucb-rit/slurm-banking-plugins/README.md

 -   For a working example installation, refer to [the Docker files](./docker)

-<a id="orge30cce4"></a>
+<a id="orgf86a38b"></a>

 # Developing

 I use the [docker-centos7-slurm](https://github.com/giovtorres/docker-centos7-slurm) Docker container as a base, and build the plugins on top of it.
+For newer versions of Slurm, we use our own fork at [docker-centos7-slurm](https://github.com/ucb-rit/docker-centos7-slurm).
+For CentOS 6 testing we also have [docker-centos6-slurm](https://github.com/ucb-rit/docker-centos6-slurm).

-`make docker-dev` builds the development container with Slurm plus all the other necessary dependencies for the plugins and drops you into a shell.
+`make docker-dev` builds the development container with Slurm (CentOS 7) plus all the other necessary dependencies for the plugins and drops you into a shell.
 The code is stored in `/slurm-banking-plugins` in the container.
 After making your changes, use `make && make install` to compile and install the plugins, copy the `plugstack.conf` and `bank-config.toml` config files to `/etc/slurm/`, and finally restart Slurm with `supervisorctl restart all`.

+There is also the CentOS 6 equivalent with `make docker-centos6-dev`.

-<a id="orga97379a"></a>
+<a id="org0eab80d"></a>

 ## Project Structure

 Each plugin is its own Rust project: [job\_completion\_plugin](./job_completion_plugin), [job\_submit\_plugin](./job_submit_plugin), and [spank\_plugin](./spank_plugin).
 Each of these uses the [slurm\_banking](./slurm_banking) project, which includes the job calculation functionality and helpers for calling the API.
 Communication with the myBRC API is done through [mybrc\_rest\_client](./mybrc_rest_client), described in the next section.

-<a id="org9b9df78"></a>
+<a id="orgd7621ef"></a>

 ## myBRC API Codegen